Troop 7 History

 National Medal of Merit for Lifesaving.

-One our current Scouts was awarded the Medal of Merit Heroism Award.
+One our past Scouts was awarded the Medal of Merit Heroism Award.

 1923, Troop 7 was chartered in Arlington.